1.

 The grass sloped beneath a lake of mythical serenity.
 He

-took a moment to notice that the day was postcard perfect.
+took a moment to notice that the day was postcard perfect and the

 10.